-- ullet Reads are not reordered with other reads.
-(R o R) - ullet Writes are not reordered with other writes.
-(W o W) - ullet Writes are not reordered with older reads.
-(R o W) - Reads may be reordered with older writes to different locations but not with older writes to the same location $(W \not\to R)$ This point is different from sequential consistency.
+- Reads are not reordered with other reads.
+(R \rightarrow R) - Writes are not reordered with other writes.
+(W \rightarrow W) - Writes are not reordered with older reads.
+(R \rightarrow W) - Reads may be reordered with older writes to different locations but not with older writes to the same location $(W \not\rightarrow R)$ This point is different from sequential consistency.
 To still allow synchronized programming, the following guarantees are given - Memory ordering obeys causality - Writes to the same location have a total order. - In a multiprocessor system, locked instructions have a total order. - Reads and writes are not reordered with locked instructions.

-In sequential consistency, it is impossible that both threads observe eax=0 $\land$ ebx=0, however, in TLO+CC this is possible.
+In sequential consistency, it is impossible that both threads observe eax=0 \wedge ebx=0, however, in TLO+CC this is possible.